sohumdalal/RAGFollowAlong/README.md

 npm start
 ```
 <br></br>
-Below are some items that either included or wanted to make note of.
+Below are some items that I either included or wanted to make note of.

 1. CORS Handling
     - Had some CORS issues earlier on, so I decided to manually include headers with all outgoing responses.